Skip to content

 A standing seam roof with snow guards

+What is a standing seam metal roof?
 Standing seam refers to a metal roofing system that features a series of continuous vertical seams that run from the roof’s ridge to the eaves.
 These seams are formed by interlocking adjacent metal panels, which are typically made from materials like aluminum, steel, zinc, or copper.
-The standing seam design provides several advantages over other metal roof types, such as corrugated metal or metal shingles.
+Instead, these seams can be made by locking adjacent panels made of aluminum, steel, zinc or copper and are placed side by side.
+The advantages offered by standing seam roofing design over corrugated and metal shingles or other types metal roofs are many.

 Standing seam roofing advantages:

-• Seams and installation: The seams in a standing seam roof are raised above the roof’s surface, reducing the potential for water penetration and leaks.
-The interlocking design of the panels provides a more watertight and secure connection compared to overlapping or exposed-fastener systems used in corrugated metal or metal shingles.
-This results in better weather resistance and durability.
+• Seams and installation: The seams in a standing seam roof are located above the plane of the roof and hence the chances of water seepage and leakages are much reduced.
+The interlocking design of the panels provides a tighter and more water-resistant joint than the overlapping or exposed-fastener joints commonly used in corrugated metal or metal shingles.
+Such enables better resistance to weathering and increased durability.

-• Thermal expansion and contraction: Standing seam metal roofs are designed to accommodate the natural expansion and contraction of metal due to temperature fluctuations.
-The concealed fastening system allows the panels to “float” on the roof structure, reducing the risk of buckling or other types of deformation.
-This feature can contribute to the roof’s overall longevity and performance.
+• Thermal expansion and contraction: The components of standing seam metal roofing are specifically engineered to manage the expansion and contraction of metal ever present in extreme temperature changes.
+This allows for panels to “float” on the roof structure while decreasing the possibility of buckling, or deformation of any type due to stress.
+This feature might enhance the overall service life, and performance of the roof.

 Exposed fastener metal roof

-Exposed fastener metal roofs are often more economical and easier to install than concealed fastener systems, such as standing seam metal roofs.
-However, they have some disadvantages compared to concealed fastener systems.
+The construction of exposed fastener metal roofs is less costly and complicated to build than concealed fastener systems, such as standing seam metal roofs.
+They, however have some negatives when examining them relatively to concealed fastener systems.

 Exposed fastener roofing advantages and some disadvantages: